Key Takeaways

 If you live in England, Scotland and Wales, the Equality Act 2010 details which questions an employer or prospective employer can ask about your health before offering you a job.

-Here are the types of questions they can ask, which can be an advantage for those living beyond cancer who are looking to get hired:
+Here are the types of questions they can ask, which can be an advantage for those living with and beyond cancer:

 - Questions which make sure they are not discriminating against anyone in their recruitment process